connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

 In 2008 the government banned religious and ethnic militias.
 Sharia law is beginning to return in Nigeria.

 ### Political Traditions
-Kingdoms appeared as early as 800 CE, and historical influences may be divided into thr
+Kingdoms appeared as early as 800 CE, and historical influences may be divided into three eras:

+#### Pre-Colonial Era
+Centralized states developed early in Nigeria.
+Transportation and communication was easier were
+#### Colonial Era
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5NzE4MDIwMSwtMjI2MjIyMDg3XX0=
+eyJoaXN0b3J5IjpbMzM3ODQ3MTk4LC0yMjYyMjIwODddfQ==
 -->